 There are reasons to think not.
 The lowered vigilance induced by a trusting attitude raises the likelihood of forming unreliable beliefs, and this increase is not, in fictive contexts, much constrained or compensated for by the factors just mentioned.
 First, our relations with authors generally lack the reciprocity required to form a mutually trusting relationship.
-Perhaps this can be overcome in the case of an author with a long and public literary career (Dickens comes to mind) who may be aware that his readers trust him and who feels an obligation to live up to that trustsuch cases are unusual.
+Perhaps this can be overcome in the case of an author with a long and public literary career (Dickens comes to mind) who may be aware that his readers trust him and who feels an obligation to live up to that trust.
+But such cases are unusual.
 And trust, being in part an emotional attitude, can be induced by factors that do not correlate well with reliability.
 Appearance and demeanour can affect our tendency to trust people, while failing to track expertise in difficult areas of inquiry such as moral psychology.
 Authors whose work we enjoy, who we admire for their uses of language, their inventiveness with plot, their vivid character portrayal, who become (we imagine) our best narrative friends, are likely to generate feelings of trust in their views on moral psychology when, in this complex and specialised area, one ought to seek unusually strong evidence of reliability.
 Nor could we be confident that the rewards of past trust in a given author justify future and perhaps more extensive trusting.
 The authors we read rarely address the details of our own present concerns and it would be difficult to show that whatever lessons we took from their works contributed materially to such good fortune as we enjoyed.
 Nor is it clear how we could find independent sources to check on the reliability of favoured literary perspectives on moral psychology.
 We might appeal to psychological research or the deliverances of moral philosophy, but this sounds like a recommendation to replace the familiar stance of absorption in literature with a quite different and antithetical practice.
 It is not part of the humanistic belief in the cognitive value of literature that readers need to treat their favoured texts as pieces of evidence to be weighed against the deliverances of scientific and analytical thought.
 Whether trust in authors is widespread is unclear, but we can say at least that a desire to trust them should not easily prevail.

 Some of these concerns extend beyond trusting and bring into question the weaker stance of assuming reliability, notably the lack of confirmation for the propositions in question other than the subjective conviction of readers.
 To the extent that literary artists are rarely committed to the propositions conveyed by their works in ways which amount to openly asserting those propositions, there is a corresponding danger that what they communicate will not be the product of responsible inquiry.
 Indeed, it is common for the message of a literary work to be arrived at only by subtle methods of interpretation applied by academic critics, and to be itself the subject of complex and sometimes unresolved dispute.
-While authors may worry that factual errors will be brought to their doors, they rarely have reason to fear that their views on love will be identified with enough precision to be refuted, or, if identified, that hard evidence against those views will be found.
+While authors may worry that factual errors will be brought to their doors, they rarely have reason to fear that their views on love will be identified with enough precision to be refuted, or, even if they are identified, that hard evidence against those views will be found.

 Conclusions